 Species of Tillandsia that can be grown as epiphytes or planted in soil include:

-The Drunken Gnome Tillandsia Air Plant Variety Pack can help create a stunning and colorful display in your snake’s enclosure, without you having to place them in any soil or plant matter.
+The Drunken Gnome Tillandsia Air Plant Variety Pack on Amazon can create a colorful display in your snake’s enclosure without you having to place them in soil or plant matter.

 The following air plants require bright light and periodic soaking in water: